 Tips For Teachers with a Type 1 Elementary Student

-As a Type 1 diabetic myself, diabetes is always on my mind all day, everyday.
+As a type 1 diabetic myself, diabetes is always on my mind all day, everyday.
 As a teacher this means of course diabetes doesn’t stop when I’m at school.
 There have been plenty of times during the school day when I’ve had to hurriedly eat peanut butter crackers in between one-on-one reading, check my blood sugar at my desk, or laugh at my pump beeping during calendar time.
 My one and only pump failure also happened while I was in the middle of teaching a lesson.

-I’ve yet to have a T1D student in my classroom, however, I often think about what it would be like if I did.
+I’ve yet to have a type 1 diabetes (T1D) student in my classroom, however, I often think about what it would be like if I did.
 For instance, our school celebrated Christmas with a school wide Polar Express day in December.
-The kids wore pajamas to school, we watched the movie, and had treats afterwards.
+The kids wore pajamas to school, we watched the movie and had treats afterwards.
 As I was passing out the snacks I kept thinking to myself how I’m so thankful none of my kids have to deal with T1D today.
-Cookies, hot chocolate (made with chocolate milk), and marshmallows—I didn’t want to think about the total carbs in all of this.
+Cookies, hot chocolate (made with chocolate milk) and marshmallows—I didn’t want to think about the total carbs in all of this.
 IF one of my students had been a type 1 diabetic I would have consulted the parent in advance to see if they wanted me to count the carbs OR if they’d rather have an alternative snack.
 Either way, I would have made sure they didn’t miss out on the fun!

 Here are some helpful tips for teachers with a Type 1 student:

 - Notify parents of a change in schedule.
 Last minute changes happen all the time at school.
 Gym times get changed, etc. T1D’s will need to take these changes into consideration.